MysteryPancake/Houdini-OpenCL/README.md

 | [Download the HIP file!](./hips/demo1.hiplc?raw=true) |
 | --- |

-You can see how much more verbose it's become compared to the OpenCL version.
+You can see how much more verbose it's become compared to the VEX version.
 What can we do to fix this?

 ### @-bindings version